-- Set back 3 years for teachers - No offset for male fire and police - Forward one year for female fire and police - Set back one year for all general employees and all beneficiaries
+- · Set back 3 years for teachers - · No offset for male fire and police - Forward one year for female fire and police - Set back one year for all general employees and all beneficiaries

-An experience study was performed for the period July 1, 2007 through June 30, 2013 which reviewed all economic and demographic assumptions other than mortality.
-Mortality and all economic assumptions were studied in 2014 for the period from July 1, 2009 through June 30, 2013.
-The Total Pension Liability as of June 30, 2018 is based on the results of an actuarial valuation date July 1, 2018.
+An experience study was performed for the period July 1, 2013 through June 30, 2017 which reviewed all economic and demographic assumptions including mortality.
+The Total Pension Liability as of June 30, 2019 is based on the results of an actuarial valuation date July 1, 2019.